stxnext/pymongo-migrate/README.md

 Goals of this project, where at least one of them were not fullfilled by above:
  * tests and CI pipeline for ensuring that tool indeed works
  * keeping it usable both as standalone tool and as python dependency
- * use of modern Python version
+ * use of modern Python version (3.6 and above)
+  * which allows use of type annotations, dataclasses, f-strings and other goodies

 ## Inspiration and design